 With over 20 years of experience as an anti-racism trainer, Annie has been offering resources to organizations, community-based groups, and individuals that are ready to take a deeper dive into the processes that lead to racial equity and social justice transformation.

 Her work with institutions across the U.S. is to influence racial consciousness, social justice and anti-racism change to work toward the elimination of racial & social inequities.
-Over the past 10 years, her work has mainly focused on racial identity development, racially equitable organizational development transformational solutions, racial/ethnic identity development and empowerment, and building authentic personal/community relationships that lead to systemic change.
+Over the past 10 years, her work has mainly focused on racial identity development, racially equitable organizational development transformational solutions, internalized racial oppression development, and building authentic personal/community relationships that lead to systemic change.

 Annie holds a Master of Education, Interdisciplinary Studies.
 She is the proud mother of three daughters and grandmother of five beautiful grandchildren.
 She currently resides in Jacksonville, FL.